amirmasoudabdol/Bilbo/docs/examples/baker_et_al_2012.md

     }
     ```

-Bakker's Researcher uses TTest to asses the significant of its findings, in order to
+Bakker's Researcher uses TTest to asses the significant of its findings.
+This choice can be expressed in the Test Strategy setting as follow:

 ??? example "Configuration: _Test Strategy_"